My FOMO Christmas

 Mont-Tremblant was the first Christmas I spent away from home.
 It also taught me a valuable and expensive life lesson: don’t go on group holidays.
 Just don’t.

 Soon, the time came for me to make a decision about how I was going to spend the Christmas break.
-All I knew was that I couldn’t afford to fly back to the UK — but also, that maybe I wouldn’t want to, anyway.
+All I knew was that I couldn’t afford to fly back to the UK — but also, that maybe I didn’t want to, anyway.

-The assistants shared their common tips, experiences and announcements on a closed Facebook group.
+The assistants shared their tips, experiences and announcements on a closed Facebook group.
 Someone pointed out that if there were a few of us who weren’t going back for Christmas, it made sense to spend it together.
 It felt like a decision had been made for me.
 A weight off my chest.

 It was fear that caused me to say yes — fear of missing out.
 FOMO.

-This acronym, along with YOLO — you only live once — was just starting to fly around in the juvenile parlance.
+This acronym, along with YOLO — you only live once — was just starting to fly around in the online parlance.
 The Wikipedia definition of FOMO, quoted from a study by Andrew K. Przybylski et al, is this: ‘A pervasive apprehension that others might be having rewarding experiences from which one is absent.’

 An assistant named Gemma (*not her real name) took it upon herself to organise the chalet and we voted for the best one.
 The winner was Mont-Tremblant: Quebec’s premier ski resort.